Build a distributed data ecosystem to facilitate a circular economy

 Ambition and goals

-Kadaster envisions a future where trustworthy information on real objects is readily available for authorized persons and machines in a distributed data ecosystem.
-Both public and private data can be tied unequivocally to a unique object identity.
-A distributed ledger will function as the trusted backbone for all kind of public and private services.
-Considering the private nature and/or commercial confidentiality of at least some of the data, special attention must be given to ownership and access regime to the data.
+Kadaster envisions a future where trustworthy information on real objects is readily available to authorized persons and machines in a distributed data ecosystem.
+A future where both public and private data can be tied unequivocally to a unique object identity.
+A future where a distributed ledger functions as the trusted backbone for many kinds of public and private services.
+Considering the private nature and/or commercial confidentiality of at least some of the data, special attention must be given to ownership and an access regime for the data.

 We embrace an open approach to innovation in cooperation with companies and research institutes, with quick scans to test the feasibility of solutions.
-Focus fields of innovation are a.o. production and distribution of geospatial data, AI for data and text processing, distributed databases.
-Examples on https://data.labs.pdok.nl
+Focus fields for innovation are production and distribution of geospatial data, AI for data and text processing and distributed databases.
+For examples see https://data.labs.pdok.nl

 Dutch Ministry of the Interior (policy principal for national spatial data infrastructure)

-What do consortium partners offer.
-Dutch Ministry of the Interior (policy principal for national spatial data infrastructure)
+What do consortium partners have to offer: Dutch Ministry of the Interior (policy principal for national spatial data infrastructure)